OrDrumbox v2 User Manual

 | masterVolume | 0–1 | 0.8 | Synth output volume |

-| slide | 0–500 | 0 | Portamento/glide time |
+| slide | 0–500 ms | 0 | Portamento/glide time between consecutive notes.
+When > 0, pitch slides smoothly from the previous note to the new one. |

 Oscillators (VCO1, VCO2, VCO3)

+Three independent oscillators with PolyBLEP anti-aliasing.
 Each oscillator has:

 | Parameter | Range | Default | Description |